-And the degree will be awarded with specialization in either Business and Marketing Analysis or Managing Food and Nutrition Security.
+And the degree will be awarded with specialisation in either Business and Marketing Analysis or Managing Food and Nutrition Security.
+Areas of specialisation will be offered subject to student demand.

 All candidates will be required to take SIX Core Courses, TWO Elective Courses and a Research Project- a total of 44 credits.